MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-android-signing.md

 ## Getting help

-You can always contact us through [the blue chat icon in the lower-right hand corner](https://intercom.help/appcenter/getting-started/getting-help-with-app-center).
+You can always contact us via support, using the 'Contact support' option under the "?" menu in the App Center portal.
 We do not provide 24/7 support, but will reply as soon as we can.

 If you want help with a test run, navigate to the test run in question and copy the URL from your browser and paste it into the support conversation.
 A test run URL looks like something like https://appcenter.ms/orgs/OrgName/apps/App-Name/test/runs/77a1c67e-2cfb-4bbd-a75a-eb2b4fd0a747.